← The journal Vertical M&A Guides February 19, 2026

 Constellation Software

-Constellation Software and its operating groups acquire vertical market software businesses across many sectors, including nonprofit and education technology.
-Constellation's buy-and-hold model, operational autonomy, and focus on profitable niche businesses make it an attractive option for founders who value long-term stability over aggressive growth.
+Constellation Software and its operating groups acquire vertical market software businesses across many sectors, including public sector and mission-adjacent markets.
+Constellation's buy-and-hold model, operational autonomy, and focus on niche vertical software businesses can be attractive for founders who value long-term stability over platform integration.

 Private Equity Firms

-Multiple PE firms are active in mission-driven software, attracted by the sector's resilient revenue characteristics and fragmented competitive landscape.
-Founders should expect PE buyers to focus on EBITDA margins, growth potential, and the opportunity to build platform value through add-on acquisitions.
+Multiple PE firms are active in mission-driven software, attracted by recurring revenue characteristics and a fragmented competitive landscape.
+Founders should expect PE buyers to focus on EBITDA margins, retention, growth potential, customer concentration, and the opportunity to build platform value through add-on acquisitions.

 Consolidation Drivers

-Market fragmentation: The nonprofit software market remains highly fragmented outside the top few players.
-Hundreds of small vendors serve specific niches: faith-based organisations, educational institutions, healthcare nonprofits, environmental groups.
-Each represents a potential acquisition target.
+Market fragmentation.
+The nonprofit software market remains fragmented outside the larger platforms.
+Smaller vendors serve specific niches such as faith-based organizations, educational institutions, healthcare nonprofits, environmental groups, arts organizations, and local community organizations.

-Platform expectations: Nonprofits are increasingly seeking unified platforms rather than assembling disparate point solutions.
-This drives acquirers to build comprehensive suites through M&A.
+Platform expectations.
+Nonprofits are increasingly seeking connected systems rather than assembling disparate point solutions.
+This drives acquirers to build broader suites through M&A.

-Generational succession: Many nonprofit software businesses were founded in the 2000s and 2010s by entrepreneurs who are now approaching succession planning.
-This creates a natural supply of acquisition targets.
+Generational succession.
+Many nonprofit software businesses were founded by domain experts or mission-driven operators who may now be considering succession.
+That can create a natural supply of acquisition targets.

-Cloud migration: Nonprofits still running legacy on-premise systems represent a significant migration opportunity.
-Cloud-native acquirers are purchasing legacy providers to capture these customer bases.
+Cloud migration.
+Nonprofits still running legacy or heavily customized systems represent a migration opportunity.
+Cloud-native acquirers may purchase legacy providers to capture customer bases and move them to modern products over time.

-The professionalisation of philanthropy: As charitable giving becomes more sophisticated, with impact investing, donor-advised funds, and corporate social responsibility programmes all growing, the technology requirements for managing these relationships increase correspondingly.
-This professionalisation drives demand for more advanced software and creates opportunities for acquisitions in adjacent categories.
+The professionalization of philanthropy.
+As charitable giving becomes more sophisticated, with donor-advised funds, corporate social responsibility programs, and evidence-based impact reporting all growing, technology requirements become more complex.
+This creates opportunities for acquisitions in adjacent categories.

 What This Means for Founders

-Niche positions can be valuable: You do not need to compete directly with Blackbaud or Bonterra to attract acquirer interest.
-Specialist tools for grants management, volunteer engagement, impact measurement, or specific nonprofit subsectors (faith-based, higher education, healthcare) are attractive add-on targets for platform builders.
+Niche positions can be valuable.
+You do not need to compete directly with Blackbaud or Bonterra to attract acquirer interest.
+Specialist tools for grants management, volunteer engagement, impact measurement, or specific nonprofit subsectors can be attractive add-on targets for platform builders.

-Prepare for the integration question: Acquirers will evaluate how your product fits into their existing suite.
-Demonstrating clear integration pathways, whether through APIs, data interoperability, or complementary functionality, significantly strengthens your position.
+Prepare for the integration question.
+Acquirers will evaluate how your product fits into their existing suite.
+Clear API coverage, data interoperability, and complementary functionality strengthen your position.

-Consider the cultural dimension: Nonprofit software companies often have mission-driven cultures that may not align with every acquirer's approach.
-Understanding a buyer's post-acquisition philosophy, whether Blackbaud's strategic integration, Bonterra's rapid consolidation, or Constellation's operational autonomy, is critical for founders who care about the long-term trajectory of their business and team.
+Consider the cultural dimension.
+Nonprofit software companies often have mission-driven cultures that may not align with every acquirer's approach.
+Understanding a buyer's post-acquisition philosophy is important for founders who care about the long-term trajectory of their business, team, and customer base.

 Emerging Opportunities and Adjacent Categories